17 fun ways to review classroom procedures with 3rd, 4th, and 5th grade students

 Includes a free printable!
 Practicing procedures over and over again at the beginning of the school year can get a little boring.
 Here are 17 different ways to review classroom procedures with your 3rd grade, 4th grade, or 5th grade class!

-We all know the importance of teaching and reviewing classroom procedures.
-As upper elementary school teachers, we are bombarded with recommendations to practice routines and procedures constantly, particularly the first week of school, and then to keep practicing them throughout the school year.
+We all know the importance of teaching and reviewing rules and classroom procedures.
+As upper elementary school teachers, we are bombarded with recommendations to have clear expectations and practice routines and procedures constantly, particularly the first week of school, and then to keep practicing them throughout the school year.

 But how do you teach and review procedures over and over again without boring your 3rd, 4th, and 5th grade students?
 Below are 17 different ways to practice and review classroom procedures the first week of school and then again throughout the school year.